Meet the 12 metre-long, spectacular life-sized skeleton cast of a T.rex, one of the star attractions at the National Museum of Scotland.

-Found: Hell Creek Eastern Montana, by researcher Kathy Wankel in 1990.
+Hell Creek Eastern Montana, by researcher Kathy Wankel in 1990

-Male or female: Unknown as difficult to determine sex of dinousaurs from skeletons.
+Unknown, as it is difficult to determine sex of dinousaurs from skeletons

-On display: Animal World gallery, Level 1, National Museum of Scotland.
+Animal World, Level 1, National Museum of Scotland

 It is 65 million years since T.rex actually walked the earth, but the Museum’s new acquisition will bring people as close as possible to appreciating the scale and power of the real thing.
 The cast has been taken from one of the most complete T.rex specimens in the world, which is held in the Museum of the Rockies.